Final Project

 You may consult any papers, books, online references, or publicly available implementations for ideas and code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
 However, under no circumstances may you look at another group’s code or incorporate their code into your project.

-If you are combining your course project with the project from another class, you must receive permission from the instructors, and clearly explain in the Proposal, Milestone, and Final Report the exact portion of the project that is being counted for CS 231n.
-In this case you must prepare separate reports for each course, and submit your final report for the other course as well.
+If you are combining your course project with a project from another class, you must obtain permission from the instructor of the other class.
+You DO NOT need to get prior approval from the CS231n staff.
+However, in your Project Proposal, Milestone, and Final Report, you must clearly specify the UNIQUE portion of the project that is being counted for CS231n.
+You must prepare separate reports for each course, and submit your final report for the other course as well.
+Remember, it is an honor code violation to use the same final report PDF for multiple classes.

 Late Policy